Skatteetaten/mokey/README.md

 ## How to run locally
  - Log into your OpenShift cluster with `oc`
  - Start the Main class
+ - If you want to turn off caching set the mokey.cache property to false

 ## Test locally
 Create a file  src/main/http/rest-client.env.json